-Sweetheart Lake: Juneau Hydropower acquired their FERC permit in 2016 and USFS Special Use permit in 2017.
+Sweetheart Lake: Juneau Hydropower Inc. obtained their FERC permit in 2009 and FERC license in 2016 and USFS Special Use permit in 2017.
 The site is located approximately 33 miles south of Juneau with drainage into Gilbert Bay (Port Snettisham).
 This hydroelectric plant is planned to be connected to the existing 138 KV power line routed from Snettisham to the Thane Substation.
+Juneau Hydropower has stated they are ready and able to assist AEL&P with meeting Juneau's energy needs as a wholesale provider.